-In 1996, Congress passed a welfare reform act containing some provisions that made it much harder for immigrants to qualify for the federal SSI program.
-California started the CAPI program in 1998 as a way of providing state funds to elderly, blind, and disabled immigrants who had lost the ability to qualify for SSI.
+In the 1990s, Congress passed welfare reform that made it much harder for immigrants to qualify for the federal SSI program.
+California started the CAPI program as a way of providing state funds to elderly, blind, and disabled immigrants who had lost the ability to qualify for SSI.
 CAPI is administered by the California Department of Social Services (DSS).

 Depending on your immigration status, if you have a sponsor, California may count part of your sponsor's income as your own.
 That process is called "deeming" income from your sponsor to you.
 If your sponsor lives with a spouse, then the state may also deem a part of the spouse's income to you.